infratographer/fertilesoil/README.md

 if a child node has been added or removed and update their internal state accordingly.

-Any notification system needs to implement the [`notification.Notifier`] (notification/interface.go) interface.
+Any notification system needs to implement the [`notification.Notifier`](notification/interface.go) interface.

 ### Tree Manager